esimov/caire/README.md

 | `face` | false | Use face detection |
 | `angle` | float | Plane rotated faces angle |

+### GUI process preview window
+A GUI window is also supported for showing the resizing process.
+For the GUI part i've opted of using the Gio library for it's robustness and modern architecture.
+But in order to use it you have to install all of its dependencies.
+So please check the installation section here: https://gioui.org/#installation.

+By default the preview window is activated but you can disable it with the `-preview` flag.
+When the images are processed concurrently from a directory the preview mode is disabled.

 #### Use the face detection option to avoid face deformation
-To detect faces prior rescaling use the `-face` flag.
+In order to detect faces prior rescaling use the `-face` flag.
 There is no need to provide a face classification cascade file, since it's already embedded into the generated binary file.
-The sample code below will rescale the provided image with 20% but will search for human faces prior rescaling.
+The sample code below will rescale the provided image with 20% but will run the face detection prior rescaling in order tot avoid face deformations.

 For face detection related settings please check the Pigo [documentation](https://github.com/esimov/pigo/blob/master/README.md).